Seaglider

 Basestation v3, released May 2023 under a BSD open-source license (https://github.com/iop-apl-uw/basestation3), represents a significant effort to improve QC handling and DAC submission, update to Python3, basestation-generated plots (removing any dependence on Matlab), automated flight model processing, and an entirely new web-based piloting and visualization application.
 The app is flexible and scalable.
 It works for a single pilot running a single mission over an SSH tunnel, requiring no additional database, web server, or firewall opening.
 It can also be run as a multi-user (or multi-institution even) piloting application with fine grained control of authentication and privileges, or as a public-facing web presence with no piloting features enabled.
 See seaglider.pub for examples of the new visualization capabilities.

 Our development work focuses on the ARM branch of the firmware and basestation v3.
 We encourage users to upgrade and will help facilitate those upgrades.
 We are providing a basestation server, running v3, including visualization and piloting, in the cloud at no cost to users (see below).
-Basestation v3 software supports gliders running older versions of firmware and alternative sensors, and will continue to work with users on compatibility issues.
+Basestation v3 software supports gliders running older versions of firmware and alternative sensors, and we will continue to work with users on compatibility issues.

 We will offer updates for Rev B up to our last mission-proven version of that firmware, with the additional possibility of bug fixes.
 Note that we do anticipate subtle differences between our version of the code and what vendors may have deployed.
 Our code has always been the basis for every version of Seaglider, with licensees (iRobot/Kongsberg/Hydroid/HII) making minor changes.
 Where those changes offer significant support not otherwise available in the current version, we will work with users to try to find a path forward.